Beyond Hallucinations: Enhancing LVLMs through Hallucination-Aware Direct Preference Optimization: Experiments

 \subsubsection{Ablation on the Effect of Beta}

-We conducted experiments on different hyper-parameter $\beta$ to verify the effects they bring about in HA-DPO.
-The range of $\beta$ we tested ranged from 0.3 to 1.0.
-We carried out an experiment on a subset of the validation set using the SHR metric.
+We conducted experiments on different hyper-parameter $\beta$ to verify their effects in HA-DPO.
+We carried out an experiment of MiniGPT4-LLaMA2 on a subset of SHR.
 Results are shown in Table~\ref{tab:table_2}.
 It can be observed that when $\beta$ is too small, HA-DPO training is unstable, and what the model mostly learns is noise rather than how to distinguish hallucinations.
 When $\beta$ is very large, the loss is more focused on constraining the consistency between the policy model and the reference model, which will also result in the model's inability to learn how to distinguish non-hallucination from hallucination.

-\subsection{Main Results}
+\subsection{{Main Results}}